 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Venclexta?

-Do not receive a "live" vaccine while using Venclexta.
-The vaccine may not work as well during this time, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Avoid receiving a "live" vaccine.
+The vaccine may not work as well while you are using Venclexta.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Venclexta side effects

 Get emergency medical help if you have signs of an allergic reaction to Venclexta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: